yasdfgr/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/_index.md

 An example [docker-compose.yaml can be found within the docker subdir.](https://github.com/toniebox-reverse-engineering/teddycloud/blob/master/docker/docker-compose.yaml)
 Please beware that port 443 cannot be remapped and you cannot use a reverse proxy like nginx or traefik without passing through the TLS (complex, not recommended).
 The client certificate authentication needs to be done by teddyCloud.
 Also, there is no SNI.
 If you are using docker, you can use macvlan to give the teddyCloud container a dedicated IP address (recommended).

+### Quick Setup on Windows
+Get Docker Desktop from ... and install it copy ***TODO*** and .env to some directory open terminal, go to this directory execute docker-compose up it will take the docker-compose.yaml an fully create a running teddyCloud instance the data olders will be inside this directory and easily reachable

 ## Preparation
 Please connect your Toniebox to your Wi-Fi and update its firmware.
 Many boxes are shipped with a production firmware that needs to be updated.
 Otherwise the box won't work as it should.
 It is not necessary to connect the box to the mytonies app/account.
 [Connect the box without the setup assistant.](https://support.tonies.com/hc/en-us/articles/4415294030482-How-do-I-set-up-a-Wi-Fi-connection-without-the-setup-assistant)